fez09/fpl_minileague_viewer/README.md

 If you want to check how many pages your mini-league has, uncomment the sections marked in the code.

-**Be aware that while you can use this code for all mini-leagues, using this on the overall mini-league which has many pages will take a LOT of time to fetch the data.
+**Be aware that while you can use this code for all mini-leagues, using this on the overall league or a large league which has many pages will take a LOT of time to fetch the data.
 Do not exceed the number of pages by 8 or 10**